You want smart political talk without the meltdowns?

 Limited government, less regulation, give it back to the American people.

-That's what the message needs to be from the GOP moving forward to unite and make a unification and to VP's.
+That's what the message needs to be from the GOP moving forward to make unification and defeat these.

-Let me tell you let me tell you historically people, if you want to simplify it, they vote peace and prosperity.
+Let me tell you, historically, people, if you want to simplify it, they vote peace and prosperity.

 Those are the two issues.